Table of Contents

 For the sake of interpretation, the data modeling makes use of three, simple classification algorithms, all of which are available in Scikit-Learn: LogisticRegression, DecisionTreeClassifier and RandomForestClassifier.
-For each of these algorithms in the table below, the analysis calculates the accuracy, precision, recall, F-score and cross-validated average Brier score for readmitted cases.
+For each of these algorithms in Table 1, the analysis calculates the accuracy, precision, recall, F-score and cross-validated average Brier score for readmitted cases.

 From a first view one can see that the random forest classifier easily comes ahead of all the other algorithms.
 The high F-score tell us how well the random forest classifier performs on the data set, as a high F-score reflects both a high recall and precision.

-Following the initial analysis shown in the table, the heat map plot of the confusion matrices is generated to give a visual representation of the performance of the models.
+Following the initial analysis shown in the table and the hyperparameter fine tuning, a visual representation of the performance of the models is displayed in the heat map plot of the confusion matrices (Figure 5).
 The values in the plot are the number of the predictions in each category divided by the sum of the values along the rows.
-The values shown correspond exactly in the upper left-hand corner to the precision for the non-readmitted cases and in the lower right-hand corner to the precision for the readmitted cases.
+The values shown correspond exactly in the upper left-hand corner to the specificity of the non-readmitted cases and in the lower right-hand corner to the sensitivity of the readmitted cases.

 The decision tree model performs better than the logistic regression model, although there are still quite a few outliers on the transverse diagonal as compared to the main one.
 However, the random forest classifier confusion matrix accomplishes the best selection between all cases of true positives, true negatives, false positives and false negatives, as shown in most right-hand side plot below.

-The receiver operating characteristic curve, or ROC curve, are also capable of showing the greater performance of the random forest classifier compared to the other two algorithms.
-The ROC curve displays the true positive and false positive rates against a series of thresholds that produce these rates, and the best curve is the one that produces the highest true positive rate against the smallest false positive rate.
+The receiver operating characteristic curve, or ROC curve, is also capable of showing the greater performance of the random forest classifier compared to the other two algorithms.
+The ROC curve displays the true positive and false positive rates against a series of thresholds that produce these rates, and the best curve is the one that produces the highest true positive rate against the smallest false positive rate for all thresholds.
 These plots also contain the area under the curve (AUC) calculations in the bottom right corner.
 The bigger this value is the more snug the ROC curve will be along the left and top axes of the plot.
-In this regard against the AUC value, the random forest classifier achieves the best performance among the three algorithms used.
+Therefore compared against the AUC value and the ROC curve, the random forest classifier achieves the best performance among the three algorithms used.

-Finally, the normalized feature importance plot is shown below, which highlights the features that appear to be most influential for readmission.
+The normalized feature importance plot is shown below in Figure 8, and highlights the features that are most influential for hospital readmission.
 The

 num_medications and to a lesser extent the

-primary_diag also bears some relationship with the possibility of readmission, even though it isn’t as strong as the formers.
-The plots shows one standard deviation errors bars, which help even more to signal out those features that are related to readmission.
+primary_diag also bears some relationship with the possibility of readmission, even though it isn’t as strong as the former features.
+The plot shows one standard deviation errors bars, which highlight even more the features that are related to readmission.